wupsbr/galileo-gpio/README.md

 	});
 });
 ```

-## Unmaintained
+## Under Development

-This project is unmaintained, and is up for adoption.
-If anyone wants to take over the development of this project, please drop me a line, and we'll take it from there.
-Another way to help would be to review the pull requests and test them on a Intel Galileo for correctness.

-## About the pin configuration
+This project is under development right now and isn't working yet.
+Soon it's finished I will update this README.

 ## Installation